 Further details on how to access this information can be found at https://kaingaora.govt.nz/home-ownership/first-home-grant/apply-for-the-first-home-grant/apply-for-pre-approval-for-a-first-home-grant/

 We recommend that you apply for pre-approval.
 Pre-approvals are valid for 6 months, after six months you will need to re-apply.

 If you have pre-approval, you need to allow a minimum of 10 working days prior to settlement date.

-Without pre-approval, Housing New Zealand requires a minimum of 20 working days (4 weeks) to process applications.
+Without pre-approval, Kainga Ora requires a minimum of 20 working days (4 weeks) to process applications.

-It is therefore imperative that all agreements relating to the purchase are negotiated in regards to these timeframes (finance conditions for example)
+It is therefore imperative that all agreements relating to the purchase are negotiated bearing in mind these timeframes (finance conditions for example)

 1) Apply for pre-approval

 2) If you have pre-approval, allow at least 10 working days to satisfy the finance condition

 3) If you do not have pre-approval, allow at least 20 working days to satisfy the finance condition

 4) Allow at least 10 working days from the date the agreement goes unconditional until settlement date